Johnny Depp rejects 'heinous' abuse charges at US defamation trial

 But Depp said he is "not some maniac who needs to be high or loaded all the time.

-"The characterization of my quote unquote substance abuse that s been delivered by Miss Heard is grossly embellished and, I m sorry to say, but a lot of it is just plainly false."
+"The characterisation of my quote unquote substance abuse that s been delivered by Miss Heard is grossly embellished and, I m sorry to say, but a lot of it is just plainly false."

 Depp was asked about the early days of his relationship with Heard.